-My mom always told me to listen to my body.
+My Mom always told me to listen to my body.

-She’d sometimes let me eat brownies for dinner, if that’s what my body was really, really asking for.
+She’d sometimes let me eat brownies for dinner, if that’s what my body was really asking for.

-I sometimes lied just to get the brownies and skip dinner.
+Sometimes I lied just to get the brownies and skip dinner.

 I was 8.

-I was also desperate to show up on time, be liked by everyone, and get good grades.
-So I pushed myself and wiggled into the public school mold.
+I was also desperate to show up on time, be liked by everyone, and get good grades, so I pushed myself and wiggled into the public school mold.

-The pressure was mostly internal.
-I did really well academically, and pretty well socially.
+The pressure was mostly internal – I did really well academically, and pretty well socially.

 I was friends with the “popular” kids and had great boyfriends, but always felt a little different, like I was on the outside.

-There were some pretty intense mean girl dynamics going on, but overall, I always had friends and felt connected as a kid.
+There were some intense mean girl dynamics going on, but overall, I always had friends and felt connected as a kid.

 There was no need for me to be afraid of not being successful or well-liked.

-That fear of not “making it” in the “real world” continued through college and after.
+My fear of not “making it” in the “real world” continued through college and after.

 Although I was doing work I loved, something was missing.